hKazansky/Formula_1_app/README.md

-# Formula_1_app
+# Formula 1

-A Formula 1 website project for educational purposes
+<p>A Formula 1 website project for educational purposes.
+The app itself is created to be used for fans of the sport and be informated for every race, pilot and constructor which take place in current season of Formula 1 championship.
+The goal of the app is to connect like-minded people and share emotions.</p>